ericzone88/epl-metrics-lab/README.md

 - **Manual Data Processing from FBref**
   Due to failed attempts at web scraping, player data was manually collected via copy and paste and rigorously cleaned using Python.
 Processing steps included standardizing field names, resolving conflicts, deduplicating records, unifying position labels, and ensuring schema consistency for accurate analysis.

+## ⚠️ Assumptions and Limitations

+This analysis is based entirely on data from the 2024/25 Premier League season and does **not** account for player transfers, managerial changes, or tactical shifts occurring during the 2025 summer off-season.

 ## 🛠 Tech Stack